pku-nlp-forfun/SemEval2013-WordSenseInduction/README.md

    2. Use the context to represent the meaning
 2. Transfer sentences into vectors
 3. Calculate the similarity between each definition sentences
-4. For each test data export 2 possible sense with the most similarity
+4. For each test data export N possible sense with the most similarity
-5. The weight of the 2 possible sense is the ratio between the similarity of them
+   1. Each of their weights minus the N+1th's weight

 #### Embedding